 - 2.1.
-Rowing Victoria is committed to providing the highest level of safety for all involved with rowing.
-This includes protecting members' privacy, promoting positive behaviours and attitudes, protecting the health, safety, and wellbeing of members, particularly children and delivering our activities while acting in the best interests of children in the sport. - 2.2.
-Specifically, Rowing Victoria considers that the health, safety, and well-being of children take priority over all other competing considerations.
-Rowing Victoria considers that this is necessary to ensure the health, safety and welfare of all members and protect the image and reputation of the sport, Rowing Victoria, and its members. - 2.3.
-Rowing Victoria has a zero-tolerance approach to child abuse and is committed to promoting and protecting children from abuse and neglect to the greatest extent possible.
-All children have equal rights to protection from child abuse, regardless of their sex, religion, disability, or sexual orientation etc. - 2.4.
-Rowing Victoria recognises gender identity and the appearance or mannerisms or other gender-related characteristics of a person.
-This includes the way people express or present their gender and recognises that a person's gender identity may be an identity other than male or female.
-Some terms used to describe a person's gender identity include trans, transgender and gender diverse. - 2.5.
-Child protection is a shared responsibility between Rowing Victoria, its employees, workers, contractors, associates, parents/guardians, coaches, spectators, volunteers, and members of the Victorian rowing community.
-Everyone that participates in our activities is responsible for the care and protection of children, and reporting information about child abuse. - 2.6.
-Rowing Victoria supports the active participation of all children.
-It listens to their views, respects their views, and involves them when making decisions, where appropriate, especially about matters that will directly affect them (including their safety).

-- 2.7.
-Rowing Victoria is also committed to the cultural safety of Aboriginal children, and those from culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children living with a disability. - 2.8.
-Rowing Victoria promotes fairness and consideration for all staff, volunteers, and participants.
-For further details please refer to the Rowing Australia Member Protection Policies.
+The PFC is committed to providing the highest level of membership service.
+This includes protecting members' privacy, promoting positive behaviours and attitudes, protecting the health safety and wellbeing of members, particularly children and delivering the PFC's activities while acting in the best interests of children in the sport. - 2.2.
+Specifically, the PFC considers that the health, safety and well-being of children take priority over all other competing considerations.
+The PFC considers that this is necessary to ensure the health, safety and welfare of all members and protect the image and reputation of the sport, the PFC and its affiliate members. - 2.3.
+The PFC has a zero tolerance approach to child abuse and is committed to promoting and protecting children from abuse and neglect to the greatest extent possible.
+All children have equal rights to protection from child abuse, regardless of their sex, religion, disability or sexual orientation etc. - 2.4.
+Child protection is a shared responsibility between the PFC, its employees, workers, contractors, associates, parents/guardians, coaches, spectators, volunteers and members of the PFC community.
+Everyone that participates in the PFC's activities is responsible for the care and protection of children, and reporting information about child abuse. - 2.5.
+The PFC supports the active participation of all children.
+It listens to their views, respects their views and involves them when making decisions, where appropriate, especially about matters that will directly affect them (including their safety). - 2.6.
+The PFC is also committed to the cultural safety of Aboriginal children, and those from culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children living with a disability. - 2.7.
+The PFC promotes fairness and consideration for all staff, volunteers and participants.
+For further details please refer to the Floorball Australia Member Protection Policy.